KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/book-outline.md

 3. *The Harmony of Form*

-    Sacred geometry, Vesica Piscis, Pentamandala, Codex Universalis, the triad Φ, π, e, the seal “Φ π e 1” as universal mandala, mathematics as the poetry of the divine.
+    Sacred geometry, Vesica Piscis, Codex Universalis, the triad Φ, π, e, the seal “Φ π e 1” as universal mandala, mathematics as the poetry of the divine.

 ---

-***Part V – The Human as Temple**
+**Part V – The Human as Temple**

 1. *Breath, Nutrition, Movement*